ynaveed/jquery-panelsnap/README.md

 A jQuery plugin that provides snapping functionality to a set of panels within your interface.

 # Demo
-Check out the demos folder for a working demo that explains most of the features present in the plugin.
+Check out the homepage at http://guidobouman.github.io/jquery-panelsnap or the demos folder for a working demo that explains most of the features present in the plugin.

 # Usage
 ## The Basics